Get Your Car Accident Questions Answered Here

 In addition to the name and contact information for the negligent driver, victims should also try to get the same information from all witnesses who saw the crash.
 Statements from independent third parties can often prove to be extremely important when there is a debate about who was at fault for an accident.

-The insurer for the other driver will generally reach out to a victim very soon after a crash.
-In most cases, the representatives for the insurance company will seem very friendly and genuinely concerned about your well-being.
+The insurer of the other driver will generally reach out to a victim very soon after a crash.
+In most cases, the representatives of the insurance company will seem very friendly and genuinely concerned about your well-being.
 However, they often use these conversations to get victims to unknowingly make very damaging recorded statements that are later used to reduce injury awards.

 As soon as you are able, the first person you should contact to discuss your case should be an experienced attorney.
 The motor vehicle attorneys at Englander Peebles make themselves available 24 hours a day, seven days a week to assist car accident victims.